 Anyone who has seen the excellent movie starring George Clooney, Monuments Men (based on the eponymous book), knows that the Allies spent time and money searching for stolen works of art during and after WWII.
+A visit to the Castelli Romani region just 30 km outside Rome allows you into the playground of Emperors and Popes (sometimes one and the same), Cardinals and Commoners to enjoy the fresh summer air where an extraordinary piece of history was restored.

 Today, Italy’s Special Carabinieri Unit are famous the world over for their amazing success in sniffing out world class pieces, stolen by tomb raiders or nefarious antiques dealers.
 But when it came to Emperor Caligula’s party barges, the Germans didn’t cart off the precious bronzes and jewel-encrusted decorations, they simply set the boats ablaze, or so most scholars think.

-For millennia, locals knew about the storied boats resting 30 meters below the surface.
+For millennia, locals in the Castelli Romani knew about the storied boats resting 30 meters below the surface.
 Of course, tales of the wild parties thrown on the slave-powered barge would have been legend.
 The largest of the two would sport a deck the equivalent of five tennis courts, with the boat itself spanning a building’s 20 stories if laid flat across the water.
 In tow, a smaller boat without oars, carried Caligula’s private palace to steal away from the bacchanals into the ultimate houseboat.
 The lake is quite small, so it’s pretty certain that the over-the-top houseboats would have been the talk of the town.

 But it wasn’t just the Germans who wrought the boats’ destruction.
 Romans had perfected the ultimate technique in Cancel Culture.
 After all, how does one espunge the record of a particularly nefarious demagogue? ´Damnatio memoriae´, meaning to condemn their very memory - destroying their very palaces, statues, and in the case of Caligula, party barges and all.
 The boats were swiftly sunk - jewels, bronzes, mosaics and all - to the bottom of Lake Nemi.